Thousands still missing as Congo flood survivors search for relatives | Law-Order

 - Congo Dem Rep

-(Updates throughout with description of damage and government delegation) By Djaffar Sabiti

-NYAMUKUBI, Democratic Republic of Congo, May 9 (Reuters) - T he death toll from flooding in eastern Democratic Republic of Congo crept higher on Tuesday as aid workers found more bodies among the muddy devastation and as wounded residents succumbed to their injuries in an underequipped local clinic.
-The floods, in a remote, mountainous area of South Kivu province, ripped through the riverside villages of Nyamukubi and Bushushu five days ago, razing houses, destroying crops and killing more than 400 people, the deadliest natural disaster in Congo's recent history.
+The death toll from flooding in eastern Democratic Republic of Congo crept higher on Tuesday as aid workers found more bodies among the muddy devastation and wounded residents succumbed to their injuries in an underequipped local clinic.
+The floods, in a remote, mountainous area of South Kivu province, ripped through the riverside villages of Nyamukubi and Bushushu five days ago, razing houses, destroying crops and killing more than 400 people.

+It was the deadliest natural disaster in recent Congo history.
+Survivor Paul Serushago was still searching for the bodies of two family members on Tuesday, digging with a spade in the mud and debris that reached halfway up the doorway of their home in Nyamukubi.

+"We've been looking for them since Friday and we haven't found them yet," he said, taking a short break from the back-breaking work.
+The scale of destruction has highlighted the vulnerability of people to climate change in many parts of Africa, where poor urban planning and weak infrastructure means communities often cannot withstand increasing bouts of extreme weather.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)